California AI Bills April 2026: SB 1050 Ad Disclosure + SB 867 Chatbot Toys — What Businesses Must Know

 Frequently Asked Questions

-What does California SB 1050 require?
+What does California SB 1050 require for AI advertising?

-What does California SB 867 ban?
+What does California SB 867 prohibit regarding chatbots in toys?

 Sources